zeek/zeek/doc/script-reference/statements.rst

 .. bro:keyword:: delete

-    The "delete" statement is used to remove an element from a :bro:type:`set` or :bro:type:`table`.
-Nothing happens if the specified element does not exist in the set or table.
+    The "delete" statement is used to remove an element from a :bro:type:`set` or :bro:type:`table`, or to remove a value from a :bro:type:`record` field that has the :bro:attr:`&optional` attribute.
+    When attempting to remove an element from a set or table, nothing happens if the specified index does not exist.
+    When attempting to remove a value from an "&optional" record field, nothing happens if that field doesn't have a value.

     Example::

         local myset = set("this", "test");
         local mytable = table(["key1"] = 80/tcp, ["key2"] = 53/udp);
+        local myrec = MyRecordType($a = 1, $b = 2);

         delete myset["test"];
         delete mytable["key1"];

+        # In this example, "b" must have the "&optional" attribute
+        delete myrec$b;

 .. bro:keyword:: event